madhavijyothi/AngularJs-APP/README.md

-# hangmanApp
+# HangmanApp
-A Simple hangman game for angular kickstart in 39 mins.
+A Simple Hangman Game for Angular Start